esteinig/cerebro/README.md

 ## Getting started

 Let's step through some common tasks and core functions of `Cerebro` and its data application and reporting stack.
 This section provides some examples of how to get started quickly with `Cerebro`.
-For more details and how to operate the full application in production please see the [documentation]().
+For more details and how to deploy and operate the full application in production please see the [documentation]().

 Minimum requirements: